The Powerful Scoop of Coffee Beans

 -

-Add a dose of Tumeric.
+Add a dose of Turmeric.

 Adding turmeric to your coffee is also a good way to enhance its flavor.
 It combines a gentle, warm flavor with a pleasant scent of turmeric and coffee.
 Of course, it's not just about that.
 But be careful not to add too much.
 Otherwise, it might overpower the coffee's natural bitterness.